-Ashley is an attorney in the Richmond, VA office of Allen & Allen.
-She plays an integral role in the large and complex cases at the trial court and appellate level by identifying, analyzing, and addressing legal issues that affect our clients’ claims.
+Ashley is an attorney in the Richmond, Virginia office of Allen & Allen.
+She is a legal strategist and litigator who focuses her practice on complex litigation, products liability, foodborne illness, and sexual assult.
+Ashley is involved with the firm’s large and complex cases at the trial court and appellate level and works with attorneys in all of Allen & Allen’s offices to identify, analyze, and address legal issues that affect our clients’ claims.

 Before joining Allen & Allen in 2014, Ashley spent ten years representing defendants and insurance companies in cases involving wrongful death, medical malpractice, products liability, automobile and tractor-trailer accidents, brain injury, premises liability, and toxic exposures.
 Her background as a defense lawyer gives her valuable insight into how insurance companies and their litigators handle personal injury claims.
 This understanding is an asset to Allen & Allen clients who benefit from her working knowledge of the defense.

-Ashley is an adjunct professor who teaches trial advocacy at the University of Richmond’s T. C. Williams School of Law.
-She is a sought-after public speaker and has given lectures on a variety of litigation topics including federal procedure, legal ethics, corporate depositions, e-discovery, and effective techniques for handling out-of-state litigation.
-She has been asked to speak by the American Association for Justice (AAJ), the Virginia Trial Lawyers Association (VTLA), the Virginia Association of Defense Attorneys, the Richmond Paralegal Association, the VTLA Women’s Caucus, the Institute for Paralegal Education, and the National Business Institute
+Ashley is an adjunct professor teaching trial advocacy at the University of Richmond’s T. C. Williams School of Law, and a former instructor of Legal Research and Writing for the Paralegal Studies program at VCU.
+She is a sought-after public speaker and has given lectures nationwide on a variety of litigation topics including foodborne illness, products liability, premises liability, federal procedure, legal ethics, corporate depositions, insurance, e-discovery, trial techniques, and effective techniques for handling out-of-state litigation.
+She has been asked to speak by the American Association for Justice (AAJ), the Virginia Trial Lawyers Association (VTLA), the Virginia Association of Defense Attorneys, the Wyoming Trial Lawyers Association, the Richmond Paralegal Association, the VTLA Women’s Caucus, the Institute for Paralegal Education, and the National Business Institute.

 In 2016, Ashley was on the team of Allen & Allen attorneys who obtained a $42 million settlement for three men who were seriously burned and the family of one man who was killed as a result of a workplace explosion.
-This recovery was the largest personal injury settlement in Virginia during 2016.
+This recovery was the largest personal injury settlement in Virginia that year.

 Ashley graduated with High Honors in the top 10 of her law school class from the University of North Carolina at Chapel Hill.
-She graduated magna cum laude with a B.A. from the College of William and Mary.
+She graduated magna cum laude with a B.A. from the College of William and Mary, and pursued a Ph.D. in Anthropology at the University of Pittsburgh.

 Before attending law school, Ashley lived and worked as an archaeologist in Mexico and the Caribbean.
 She is a fluent Spanish-speaker.